kblood/MCPFileSystem/EDIT_FILE_COMPLETE_GUIDE.md

 When generating `editsJson`:

-1. ✅ Use proper enum values: `"Insert"`, `"Delete"`, `"Replace"`, `"ReplaceSection"`
+1. ✅ Use only `"Replace"` operation type (other types are not supported)
 2. ✅ Escape newlines as `\\n` in JSON strings
 3. ✅ Escape quotes as `\\"` in JSON strings
-4. ✅ Include all required fields for each operation type
+4. ✅ Include required fields: `LineNumber`, `Type`, `Text`
 5. ✅ Use 1-based line numbers
 6. ✅ Test with dry run for complex operations
+7. ✅ Use `OldText` for precision when replacing specific text within a line

-Following these guidelines will ensure successful file editing operations without JSON parsing errors.
+Following these guidelines will ensure successful file editing operations with reliable Replace-based editing.